Decoto, California

 Decoto is a neighborhood of Union City, California originally established as a separate community.
 It is located 5 mi north-northwest of downtown Newark, along California State Route 238.

 History

 In 1867, Ezra Decoto, a local landowner sold land to the railroad.
 A settlement grew up around the place.
 A post office operated in Decoto from 1871 to 1959, with a closure from 1872 to 1875.
+It was listed in the 1950 United States census as an unincorporated place with a population of 2,830.

 In 1958, Decoto joined Alvarado to form Union City.

 The Decoto area's population has historically been largely Hispanic, mostly Mexican-American.
 Starting in the 1930s and especially during World War Two, Mexican families began moving to Decoto.
 Many were braceros that came to work during the labor shortages during the War years.
-Decoto's population still has a large Latino contingent but other ethnicities, lead by various Asian groups, now constitutes the majority.
+Decoto's population still has a large Latino contingent but other ethnicities, led by various Asian groups, now constitute the majority.